lenkadrazanova/HIEF_dataset/README.md

 # Citations and contacts

-Please cite this work as:
+Please cite this work as: Drazanova L 2020 Introducing the Historical Index of Ethnic Fractionalization (HIEF) Dataset: Accounting for Longitudinal Changes in Ethnic Diversity.
+Journal of Open Humanities Data, 6: 6.
+DOI: https://doi.org/10.5334/johd.16

 Please forward your comments and questions to lenka.drazanova@eui.eu